Thesis planning phase bachelor’s 5 cr./master’s 10 cr.

 Personal data obtained from public sources

-Be careful when processing personal data obtained from public material.
-Public material includes legal cases, for example.
+Be careful when processing personal data obtained from public sources.
+Examples of public sources include court cases.

-In that case, note that even if a person’s information is visible somewhere in public, you must have grounds for including them in the thesis as they are.
+In such cases, note that even if a person’s information is publicly available somewhere, you must have grounds for including it as is in your thesis.

-If it is a person that performs or has performed a public task, you can also use the information in public, but if it is a private person, for example, and it is not necessary to specifically mention their name, you should avoid this.
+If the person in question holds or has held a public office, you may also use the information publicly; however, if the person is a private individual and there is no particular need to mention their name, it is best to avoid doing so.

 You can still refer to publications using the author’s name, and this does not require any special measures in terms of data protection.